microbit-foundation/dev-docs/software/testing.md

 ### Makecode Editor

-You can use the beta editor at  [https://makecode.microbit.org/beta]
+You can use the beta editor at [https://makecode.microbit.org/beta](https://makecode.microbit.org/beta)

 A file downloaded in this editor will work on any micro:bit.

-If you try to add an extension to your program, that is not supported in either the latest revision or previous revisions of the board, the micro:bit will throw an error.
-This will take the form of a single ‘blinking’ LED on the screen.
-If you are an accessory maker or extension author
+If you add an extension to your program that is not supported in either the latest revision or previous revisions of the board, the micro:bit will throw an error.

 ### Python Editor